hyperhq/blog.hyper.sh/blog/source/learn-hyper_-by-examples-hello-world-in-a-container.md

 * `hyper ps` - Lists containers.
 * `hyper logs` - Shows us the standard output of a container.

-In the next blog, we will show you how to use Hyper_ to deploy real world applications and work with these containers.
+In the next blog, we will show you how to use Hyper.sh to deploy real world applications and work with these containers.